 Following consultation at the Ward Forum meetings it was agreed that each of the four wards in North and East Halifax would set up micro commissioning panels to allocate grants.

 The Neighbourhood Team facilitates the panels but decisions about who will receive a grant are taken by a panel of neutral community representatives.

-Current membership of the panels in 2018/19 was agreed at the December 2019 ward forum meetings and is as follows:
+Current membership of the panels in 2019/20 were agreed at the March 2019 ward forum meetings and are as follows:

 |Illingworth and Mixenden||Cllr S Clark ,Cllr L Lambert, Cllr D Sutherland, PCSO D Talbot (West Yorkshire Police), D Marham (Ovenden and Mixenden Initiative) and C Webster (Together Housing).|